jason-erb/jason-erb.com/cv/jason-erb.md

 ##### **Software Developer** | September 2006 \- October 2008, September 2009 \- January 2011

 * **Technologies:** C++, Boost, C\#, SWIG, Windows
-* Helped develop a novel hexagonal geospatial grid technology, along with a GeoWeb browser, SDK, and peer-to-peer geodata sharing service
+* Helped develop a novel multiresolution hexagonal geospatial grid technology, along with a GeoWeb browser, SDK, and peer-to-peer geodata sharing service
-* Systematically fixed all memory bugs caused by marshalling between managed and unmanaged code
+* Improved stability of the product by systematically fixing all memory bugs caused by marshalling between managed and unmanaged code
 * Reduced large dataset import time from minutes to seconds, and added point feature dataset support

 #### **Dunne and Associates** | Kingston ON CA